rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 godot-rust ([GitHub][gd-github], [Discord][gd-discord], [Twitter][gd-twitter])
 is a Rust library that provides bindings for the Godot game engine.

 The start of 2022 is a good opportunity to showcase a few godot-rust games in development.
 More info is available in [the book][gd-book-games].

 ![godot-rust example games](godot-rust-games.jpg)

-Using custom builds of the Godot engine involved quite a bit of ceremony in the past: manual CLI invocations, code replacement and re-wiring of the `gdnative-bindings` subcrate.
+Using custom builds of the Godot engine involved quite a bit of ceremony in the
+past: manual CLI invocations, code replacement, and re-wiring of the `gdnative-bindings` subcrate.
 The approach has been fundamentally overhauled, and is now as simple as specifying the crate feature `custom-godot` ([#833][gd-833]).
 The library will automatically look for a `godot` executable in the system path (or a `GODOT_BIN` environment variable), and regenerate `api.json`.
 This makes using older or module-extended Godot versions a breeze.

-Latest `master` branch has now been updated to support Godot 3.4 out of the box ([#829][gd-829]).
+The latest `master` branch has now been updated to support Godot 3.4 out of the box ([#829][gd-829]).

 Upcoming godot-rust version 0.10 seems to be finally on the horizon, with only a handful of tasks left ([#842][gd-842]).
 A changelog since v0.9.3 is now available.
-The continous stream of small improvements here and there has led to a sizable list! ([#845][gd-845])
+The continuous stream of small improvements here and there has led to a sizable list! ([#845][gd-845])

 [gd-833]: https://github.com/godot-rust/godot-rust/pull/833
 [gd-829]: https://github.com/godot-rust/godot-rust/pull/829